ronisha-shigdel/ai-powered-weather-app/README.md

 3. Refresh Data: The data automatically updates when you search for a new city.

 Contact
-•	Your Name - @ronisha-shigdel - ronishashigdel@gmail.com
+•	Ronisha Shigdel - @ronisha-shigdel - ronishashigdel@gmail.com
 •	Project Link: https://github.com/ronisha-shigdel/ai-powered-weather-app